GLOSSARY

 • Continuous misconduct heightens stress for employees and leadership, lowering workplace efficiency.

-What Are the Causes of Counterproductive Work Behaviour?
+What Are the Causes of Counterproductive Work Behavior?

-Other sources of Counterproductive work behaviour are often combinations of workplace stressors, injustice, bad leadership, and employee role misfit.
-Research has shown that 54% of U.S workers are facing job insecurity, a major indicator of such behaviours.
+Other sources of Counterproductive work behavior are often combinations of workplace stressors, injustice, bad leadership, and employee role misfit.
+Research has shown that 54% of U.S workers are facing job insecurity, a major indicator of such behaviors.

 1. Abusive Supervision

 A supervisor’s disrespectful attitude can emotionally affect employees, creating unnecessary stress in the workplace.
-Over time, this often leads to retaliatory behaviour, frustration, and higher levels of unproductive actions, damaging both employee morale and organisational performance.
+Over time, this often leads to retaliatory behavior, frustration, and higher levels of unproductive actions, damaging both employee morale and organizational performance.

 2. Stress & Burnout

-Frustration and disengagement that result in Counterproductive behaviour are supported by overload, hard deadlines and long hours; the leading cause of stress in 65% of the U.S. workforce.
+Frustration and disengagement that result in Counterproductive behavior are supported by overload, hard deadlines and long hours; the leading cause of stress in 65% of the U.S. workforce.

 3. Boredom & Disengagement